arjunvarmar/arjun-academic/projects.md

  <figcaption> Solute segregation leads to a cylinder of cardioid section formed along dislocations </figcaption>
 </figure>

-However, we are missing an important piece of physics here, namely, the faster diffusivity of solutes along a dislocation, known in literature as ["pipe diffusion"](https://www.sciencedirect.com/science/article/abs/pii/0001616064902202).
+However, we are missing an important piece of physics in the above result, namely, the faster diffusivity of solutes along a dislocation, known in literature as ["pipe diffusion"](https://www.sciencedirect.com/science/article/abs/pii/0001616064902202).
-By assuming the atomic mobility as a function of the dislocation field, we incorporated the faster pipe diffusivity in our model using a formulation by [Zhu et al.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.60.3564).
+By assuming the atomic mobility as a function of the dislocation field, we incorporated the faster pipe diffusivity in our model using a formulation proposed by [Zhu et al.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.60.3564).

-And voila, instead of a long precipitate along the dislocation, we see blobs formed along the dislocation line, due to the growth of a composition instability.
+And voila, instead of a long precipitate along the dislocation, we see blobs formed due to the growth of a composition instability.
 In other words, a localised spinodal at the dislocation line, in a system with an initial composition outside the spinodal limits.